IMMANUEL5015/authentication-backend/README.md

-# Fullstack Authentication
+# Authentication Project

 ## Description
-This project is a fullstack application designed to allow it's users to signup and login.
+This project is a API designed to allow it's users to signup and login.